Tallahassee Lassie

-"Tallahassee Lassie" is a song written by Bob Crewe, Frank Slay, and Frederick Picariello and performed by Freddy Cannon (Picariello's stage name).
+"Tallahassee Lassie" is a song written by Bruce Moore, Bob Crewe, Frank Slay, and Frederick Picariello and performed by Freddy Cannon (Picariello's stage name).

 The song was featured on his 1960 album The Explosive!
 Freddy Cannon.
 The song was produced and arranged by Bob Crewe and Frank Slay.
+Guitarist Kenny Paulson played the opening riff and backed Cannon on this record.

 Chart performance

-It reached #6 on the U.S. pop chart, #13 on the U.S. R&B chart, and #17 on UK Singles Chart in 1959.
+It reached #6 on the U.S. pop chart, #13 on the U.S. R&B chart, #6 in Canada, and #17 on UK Singles Chart in 1959.

 The song was ranked #40 on Billboard's Year-End Hot 100 singles of 1959.
 It sold over one million copies, and was awarded a gold disc by the RIAA.